 Travelers in the US can visit The Bighorn Medicine Wheel, Wyoming in Bighorn National Forest (see the link for visitors information).
 The Wheel is accessible during the daylight hours but might be closed due to ceremonies or snow.
 Scientific study on the medicine wheels can be found on Standford University Solar Center website.
 And the explanation of the meaning for the Native Americans can be read on Native Americans Online.

 This lonesome mountain in the plains of Wyoming is a sacred site for several conflicting tribes of Native Americans: Arapaho, Crow, Cheyenne, Kiowa, Lakota, and Shoshone Indians.
 The mountain is open for visitors, however, the climbers are asked to back off the mountain in June as religious ceremonies are held during this month.

 Visiting information can be found in the National Park Service website, the legend of how it was created according to Native Americans and its formation are explained on Sylvans Rocks website, and a personal pilgrimage made to the mountain on The Green Mango Blog.

 The Guadalupe Mountains

-There are four mountains in the Guadalupe Mountains National Park, New Mexico, that are sacred to Mescalero Apache tribe: Guadalupe, Sierra Blanca, Oscura Mountain Peak and Three Sisters Mountain.
-According to the Apache religion these mountains marks the four directions of the universe.
+There are four mountains in the Guadalupe Mountains National Park, New Mexico, that are sacred to Mescalero Apache tribe: Guadalupe, Sierra Blanca, Oscura Mountain Peak, and Three Sisters Mountain.
+According to the Apache religion, these mountains mark the four directions of the universe.
 Additionally, the mountains are a medicine place and the higher you get the stronger feeling of sacredness it is.
 More information on Apache religion is in Mescalero Life blog.

 One more sacred mountain for Apache as well as Tonkawa and Comanche tribes is called The Enchanted Rock.
 It is in the state of Texas and the visiting information is in the national park website.